 Synagogues were not like our churches today, where only one person speaks, but allowed various people to speak.
 In the book of Acts we also read about the apostles teaching in synagogues.

 It was the traditions that prohibited healing on the Sabbath; not the Law of Moses.

 The Law of Moses is silent on healing on the Sabbath, but both incidents show that the religious leaders had no doubt that healing was regarded as work.
 This law against of healing on the Sabbath must therefore have been in their traditions.
 These traditions disallowed anything that even remotely looked like work; including healing.

-The religious rulers responded with anger to the Sabbath healing miracles because their authority was threatened.
+The religious rulers responded with anger because Jesus heals on the Sabbath.
+Their authority was threatened.